Praanshu98/video_streaming_app/README.md

 # Video Streaming App

-A full-featured video streaming application that allows users to upload, stream, and interact with videos in real-time.
+A full-featured backend for video streaming application that allows users to upload, and interact with videos in real-time.

 ## **Model Link**